emiliebarnard/discord-bot/index.markdown

 ## Link Your Bot to Your Server
 You'll need your bot's unique API token to connect it with your server and perform fun commands.

 ><sup>Note: Keep your API token private (otherwise other people can control your bot) and save it to a secure location.
 Keep this in mind if you plan to host your code publicly, such as on GitHub.
-[Black Tech Divas offers a tutorial](https://medium.com/black-tech-diva/hide-your-api-keys-7635e181a06c) on this.
+This guide covers some basic information, and [Black Tech Divas offers a more detailed tutorial on how to keep your API keys private](https://medium.com/black-tech-diva/hide-your-api-keys-7635e181a06c).
 You can reset your token at anytime if it is accidentally shared, but you'll need to update it in your code.</sup>

 1\.
 Click **Reset Token**, then **Yes, do it!** A long string of text, your API token, will appear: